-(d) Mobility aid seating location.
-Spaces for persons who wish to remain in their wheelchairs or mobility aids shall have a minimum clear floor space 48 inches by 30 inches.
-Such spaces shall adjoin, and may overlap, an accessible path.
-Not more than 6 inches of the required clear floor space may be accommodated for footrests under another seat provided there is a minimum of 9 in ches from the floor to the lowest part of the seat overhanging the space.
-Seating spaces may have fold-down or removable seats to accommodate other pass engers when a wheelchair or mobility aid user is not occupying the area, provided the seats, when folded up, do not obstruct the clear floor space required.
-(See Fig. 2).
+(2) Wheelchair or mobility aid spaces.
+Spaces for persons who wish to remain in their wheelchairs or mobility aids shall have a minimum clear floor area 48 inches by 30 inches.
+Such space may have fold-down or removable seats for use when not occupied by a wheelchair or mobility aid user.
+(See Fig. 2)